-11. COPPA: The Children's Online Privacy and Protection Act
+13. COPPA: The Children's Online Privacy and Protection Act

 The Butte Falls Charter School (BFCS) provides our students with carefully selected web-based tools and applications for learning.
-The 'following information applies to BFCS students under the age of 13 in the use of these tools and educationairesources ac-cording tO the federal regulations included in the Children's Online Privacy Protection Act.
+The 'following information applies to BFCS students under the age of 13 in the use of these tools and educational resources ac-cording to the federal regulations included in the Children's Online Privacy Protection Act.
 (COPPA)

 BFCS utilizes several computer software applications and web-based services, operated not by BFCS, but by third parties.
-These include A!MSWeb, Edmodo, Voyager Learning, Glogster, Goog!eApps, !XL Learning, Microsoft Live, and similar educational programs.
+These include AIMSWeb, Edmodo, Voyager Learning, Glogster, GoogleApps, !XL Learning, Microsoft Live, Zoom and similar educational programs.
 A list of the programs with the terms of use and privacy policy for each can be found at www.buttefalls.k12.or.us under For Parents and Web Applications' Privacy Policies.

-In order for our students to use these programs and services, certain personal identifying information, generally the student's name and BFCS email address must be provided to the web site operator.
+For our students to use these programs and services, certain personal identifying information, generally the student's name and BFCS email address must be provided to the web site operator.
 Under federal law, these websites must provide parental notification and obtain parental consent before collecting personal information from children under the age of 13.